Home EssentialsBond MarketWhat is Green Bond?

 History of Green bonds

-The European Investment Bank first issued green bonds in 2007, which is approximately 15 years ago.
+The European Investment Bank first issued green bonds in 2007, which was approximately 15 years ago.
 The World Bank then started issuing green bonds in 2008 to support its financing initiatives for projects related to climate change.
-The significance of green bonds became increasingly apparent with the introduction and growth of ESG (Environment, Social, and Governance) and Sustainability Framework in investing reporting framework.
+The significance of green bonds became increasingly apparent with the introduction and growth of ESG (Environment, Social, and Governance) and Sustainability Framework in the investing reporting framework.

 What are tax-free bonds?